Alex4386/Typhon/DOCS.md

 If then, you need to tweak the plugin to be lightweight.

 ### Stopping the benchmark
-If you want to stop the benchmark. you can run: `/vol <name> maincrater stop`.
+If you want to stop the benchmark. you can run: `/vol <name> mainvent stop`.
 By default, It will try to shut down gracefully by processing lava flows after the shutdown request.
-If you want it to stop immediately, You can run: `/vol <name> maincrater quickcool`.
+If you want it to stop immediately, You can run: `/vol <name> mainvent quickcool`.
 (This will turn all lava blocks (related to current lavaflows tracked by plugin) into solid rocks)

 ## Configuring Volcano